anthonyrabiaza/boomiapm/README.md

 More details of the configuration of AppDynamics here [here](https://blog.antsoftware.org/boomi-observability-appdynamics/)

+### Metrics Types
+The following Metrics are supported for AppDynamics:
+- average
+- sum
+- observed

 ## Overview of Deployment with Datadog
 ![Alt text](resources/datadog.png?raw=true "BoomiAPM")

+### Metrics Types
+The following Metrics type are supported for Datadog:
+- count
+- rate
+- gauge
+- distribution

 More details of the configuration of Datadog here [here](https://blog.antsoftware.org/boomi-observability-intro-datadog/)